Serrowxd/Once_Daily/README.md

 # Day 2 - October 26, 2018

 Day 2 I created a portfolio Website for a good friend who just so happens to be a very talented video editor!
+This project was mainly just an attempt at embedding YouTube, which turned out to be pretty simple, so I ended up just toying with some hover animations in the navigation - they turned out fantastic.

 **Used:** HTML, LESS